What are the most common options for foreign companies to establish a business presence in Cyprus, Europe?

-A foreign company may establish a presence in Cyprus either through a subsidiary or a branch.
+A foreign company may establish a presence in Cyprus either through a subsidiary a branch or a partnership.
 Both procedures are cost and time effective.

 Foreign companies most commonly establish a presence in Cyprus via subsidiaries, mainly through the registration of Limited Liability Company (LLC).
 Through a subsidiary, a foreign company can enjoy many Tax benefits, as Cyprus has one of the lowest corporate tax rates in the European Union; 12,5% on the Profits of the company (after deducting all business expenses).

 Numerous Tax exemptions, for example in relation to:

 • foreign exchange gains or losses (for companies in the forex industry);